 Effects can be activated with the switch on each tab and apply on all faces in the active group.
-To learn more on how to use these, please follow up \square this article [p.49] on the subject.
+To learn more on how to use these, please follow up \Box this article ^[p.49] on the subject.

-To check out all the existing effects and see some examples, head out to this \(\subseteq \text{glossary} \) [p.138].
+To check out all the existing effects and see some examples, head out to this \Box glossary^[p.138].